Appendix 3 Definitions

 Profits that criminals make from organized crime are often concealed by being funnelled through legitimate businesses.
 Through the development of anti-money-laundering mechanisms, states become more resilient to the threat of money laundering, which potentially underlies all forms of organized crime.

 The Financial Action Task Force is a policymaking body that has developed a series of recommendations that are recognized as the international standard for combating money laundering, the financing of terrorism and proliferation of weapons of mass destruction.
-These form the basis for a coordinated response to these threats to the financial system.
+They form the basis for a coordinated response to these threats to the financial system.
 States are assessed through mutual country evaluations to determine their level of compliance with these standards.
 The higher compliance, the more resilient states are to organized crime.

 Economic regulatory capacity